AU-Biocommons/genome-annotation/local_dev/README.md

-# genome-annotation
+# genome-annotation - this folder is for local development
-We define the state of the local development server with Ansible using Vagrant.
+We define the state of the local development server with Ansible and Vagrant.
 In order to test Ansible in the local development server follow the below instructions

 1. Install Vagrant in your local machine